Mr-Jess/what-i-learned-in-week-0/jesses-week-0.md

 ## `Terminal` & `BASH`

-Terminal and BASH is very straight forward.
-I never worked inside the Terminal, but once I created multiple files, I noticed how efficient using terminal and BASH can be.
-Here below is some terms i learned in week-0...
+`Terminal` and `BASH` is very straight forward.
+I never worked inside the `terminal`, but once I created multiple files, I noticed how efficient using `terminal` and `BASH` can be.
+Here below is some terms I learned in week-0...

 * This is an typing interface you can enter coding languages to program your computer
 * The `terminal` allows typing commands to be entered, speeding up the work flow process